Background

 The blog portion of the website is a great way to get students to develop their metacognition, writing about what they do and don't understand, creating an ongoing journal of their learning.
 It's also a great way to get them to really think about the essential questions in physics, organizing their thoughts to develop "big picture" conceptual understanding of what they're learning, and why.

 The main website, under continuous development, houses key material central to each of the supported physics courses.
 I started my work with the NY Regents Physics Curriculum, first, because I teach multiple sections of that course each year, and the material I develop is directly useful to the majority of my students, and secondly, it's the simplest of the physics courses I teach, which provides a terrific sandbox for me to grow my web development skills, hopefully limiting my struggles to the technical side of web building.
-Currently, efforts are focused on creating video tutorials for the Regents curriculum, as well as building out the web tutorials and video sections of the Honors Physics course.
+Since then, the material has continued to pile up, with courses ranging from Regents/Honors physics all the way to calculus-based physics, with supporting videos.

 So with that, allow me to welcome you to APlusPhysics!